evanphx/json-patch/README.md

   limits the length of any array the patched object can have.
 It defaults to 0, which means there is no limit.

+* There is a global configuration variable `jsonpatch.ArraySizeAdditionLimit`, which limits the increase of array length caused by each operation.
+It defaults to 0, which means there is no limit.

 ## Create and apply a merge patch
 Given both an original JSON document and a modified JSON document, you can create a [Merge Patch](https://tools.ietf.org/html/rfc7396) document.